kirankrishna3github/easy_abap/README.md

 ## Easy Abap

 Library that simplifies programming with abap.
-This project collects utility and helper functions for everyday use in abap.
+This project collects utility and helper functions for everyday use.

 Requirement: ABAP Version 740 or higher